Table of Contents

 The first choice of treatment is phototherapy in short and regular sessions.
 UVB with a wavelength of 311 nm is utilized.
-The duration of treatment is normally around a year and leads to repigmentation in about 75 % of patients.
+The duration of treatment is normally around a year and results to repigmentation in about 75 % of patients.

 PUVA therapy is a combination of UV-A light and the naturally occurring chemical compound psoralen.
 Psoralen has a photosensitizing effect.
-Before the UV radiation, psoralen is either taken orally or applied topically.
+Before UV radiation, psoralen is either taken orally or applied topically.
 In a PUVA water bath, the patient lies in a bath tub filled with water containing psoralen.
-Radiation follows the immersion in the bath.
+Radiation follows after immersion in the bath.